bigcommerce/b2b-buyer-portal/README.md

 </script>
 ```

-3. Verify correct values in the .env file, especially the client_id for the draft app.
+1. Verify correct values in the .env file, for internal devs, specially the value `VITE_B2B_CLIENT_ID` for the draft application you created for the BC App Marketplace.

-4. For local debugging, set VITE_LOCAL_DEBUG to false in .env.
+2. For local debugging, set VITE_LOCAL_DEBUG to false in .env.

-5. Visit the storefront and attempt to sign in.
+3. Visit the storefront and attempt to sign in.

-6. For cross-origin issues, update URL variables in .env to use the tunnel URL with HTTPS.
+4. For cross-origin issues, update URL variables in .env to use the tunnel URL with HTTPS.

 Note: If linters aren't functional, run `yarn prepare` first.